-In the background, you can see one of my prior saved visualizations.
+In the background, you can see one of my previously saved visualizations.
 The list of saved visualizations is visible in the right half of the screen.
 You can either pick one of them or click the blue button at the bottom right to add a new visualization.

 In this case, I clicked on Stack2.
-If you have a saved visualization go ahead and use that.
-If not, skip ahead to creating a new visualization, below.
+If you have a saved visualization, go ahead and use that.
+If not, skip ahead to creating a new visualization, as described further below (section header “Adding Another”).

 The result of picking a saved visualization is a default placement on the dashboard that is being built (edited), as seen below.